 The Livingston Media Console isn’t a cheap piece, but its price is justified by its versatility and high-quality construction.
 The stand is made from kiln-dried solid wood and veneers, and it features tempered glass doors, English dovetail joinery, and smooth ball bearing glides for unbeatable durability.
 It’s available in four finishes, and you can choose whether you want it to feature glass cabinets or two sets of drawers.

 This media console is 70 inches wide, allowing you to display a large TV on top of it, and it features charming classic details like crown molding and fluted posts.
 If you opt for the glass-door cabinets, the inner shelf can be adjusted to seven different heights, and there are wire cutouts at the back to accommodate electronics.
-The piece even has adjustable levelers on its base to ensure it’s sturdy on uneven floors.
+The piece even has adjustable levelers on its base to keep it sturdy on uneven floors.

-Best Oversized: AllModern Camryn 79” TV Stand
+AllModern Camryn 79” TV Stand

 Solid wood construction